firasm/jupyterbook_course_template/README.md

 # JupyterBook Course Template

-This is a template repository that makes it drop-dead simple for anyone to create a JupyterBook course template and deploy it using GH Pages.
+This is a template repository that makes it drop-dead simple for anyone to create a JupyterBook course website and deploy it using GH Pages.
 No configuration is necessary, there are just three steps.

 ## Course Website